zj11223344/Tactics-Remix/README.md

 #### "Kuroisan", the Acid Kensai

-Kuroisan, a Kensai / Wu Jen from Kara-Tur will eventually approach you if you are carrying (and wielding) Celestial Fury or Malakar.
-He is obsessed with Katanas and will try to take yours.
+Kuroisan, a Kensai / Wu Jen from Kara-Tur will approach you if you are carrying Celestial Fury or Malakar, regardless if equipped or not.
+Once you acquire either of these weapons, he will begin the hunt to find you (1 day) and attempt to take yours.
+Depending on the difficulty level, he may bring additional sword allies to join the fight.

 #### The Ritual